Monday, January 26, 2015

 Review

-Shown in this CG aesthetic, the graphic imagery, battle sequences and ending are pleasing alike, but unfortunately, these won't save the movie from its missteps.
-Some of the film's voice performances are below par, including Evan Rachel Wood, David Cross, Justin Long and Luke Wilson.
+Displayed in this CG aesthetic, the graphic imagery, battle sequences and ending are pleasing alike, but unfortunately, these won't save the movie from falling short.
+Some of the film's voice performances are below par, with Evan Rachel Wood, David Cross, Justin Long and Luke Wilson among them.
 These actors are entirely miscast and don't add much to their animated characters.

 If Pixar's and DreamWorks' executives had gotten a hold of this project, this film could have been an expensive and more impacting smash hit.
-This movie had potential, but in my opinion, it felt short.
-Due to these factors of TERRA, it's qualified as below average.
+This movie had potential, but it fell short.
+Due to these factors, TERRA is a below-average film.
 Those who haven't seen BATTLE OF TERRA would probably watch it only once.

 Star rating: (4/10) Below Average